1980 eruption of Mount St. Helens: Landslide and climactic phase

 Most of St. Helens' former north side became a rubble deposit 17 mi long, averaging 150 ft thick; the slide was thickest at 1 mi below Spirit Lake and thinnest at its western margin.
 The landslide temporarily displaced the waters of Spirit Lake to the ridge north of the lake, in a giant wave about 600 ft high.
 This, in turn, created a 295 ft avalanche of debris consisting of the returning waters and thousands of uprooted trees and stumps.
 Some of these remained intact with roots, but most had been sheared off at the stump seconds earlier by the blast of superheated volcanic gas and ash that had immediately followed and overtaken the initial landslide.
 The debris was transported along with the water as it returned to its basin, raising the surface level of Spirit Lake by about 200 ft.

 Four decades after the eruption, floating log mats persist on Spirit Lake and nearby St. Helens Lake, changing position with the wind.
 The rest of the trees, especially those that were not completely detached from their roots, were turned upright by their own weight and became waterlogged, sinking into the muddy sediments at the bottom where they are in the process of becoming petrified in the anaerobic and mineral-rich waters.
 This provides insight into other sites with a similar fossil record.

 Pyroclastic flows

 Initial lateral blast

-The landslide exposed the dacite magma in St. Helens' neck to much lower pressure, causing the gas-charged, partially molten rock and high-pressure steam above it to explode a few seconds after the landslide started.
+The landslide exposed the dacite magma in Mount St. Helens' neck to much lower pressure, causing the gas-charged, partially molten rock and high-pressure steam above it to explode a few seconds after the landslide started.
 Explosions burst through the trailing part of the landslide, blasting rock debris northward.
 The resulting blast directed the pyroclastic flow laterally.
 It consisted of very hot volcanic gases, ash, and pumice formed from new lava, as well as pulverized old rock, which hugged the ground.
 Initially moving about 220 mph, the blast quickly accelerated to around 670 mph, and it may have briefly passed the speed of sound.